How Long Does It Take To Get An SBA Loan?

-While the SBA loan process does take a bit longer than traditional and online business loan applications, SBA loans do have their positive qualities, some of which include low interest rates and long repayment terms.
+While the SBA loan process does take a bit longer than traditional and online business loan applications, SBA loans do have their positive qualities, some of which include low-interest rates and long repayment terms.
 If you think an SBA loan is right for you, begin the application process before you need cash.
-This way, the potentially lengthy SBA loan approval time won’t be a hindrance to you.
+This way, the potentially lengthy SBA loan processing timeline won’t be a hindrance to you.
 Most importantly, be sure to look into all your options before deciding on what is best for your small business.